Essential Website Maintenance – Thursday 9th January 2020

 Registering a Death by Declaration:

-Registering a death in this way may unfortunately cause a delay to the funeral, as the necessary documents will be sent by post rather than being issued to the person attending the register office.
+Registering a death in this way may unfortunately cause a delay to the funeral, as the necessary documents will not be issued to the person attending the register office.
 It is advisable to discuss arrangements with the funeral director and the register office staff so as to avoid any unnecessary delay.

 Tell Us Once Service